Notes: On February 20, 1990, the Alpha Epsilon Chapter of Gamma Iota Sigma is chartered at Indiana State University.

 The mentor program is yet another feature of the insurance program.
 Created to establish relationships between students and insurance professionals, students are paired with outstanding professionals who act as role models.
 "It gives them someone in the industry to connect with," Coleman explained.
 "They can take them to a national insurance convention, to hear a speaker, or even to dinner," he added.
 By participating in the mentor program, students gain knowledge that will ease their transition into the insurance industry.

-Forest Sherer's Dinkel said he has been very impressed with ISU's insurance program and with its students."It [ISU] could send any student to another insurance program at another university and that program couldn't measure up."
+Forest Sherer's President and CEO John Dinkel said he has been very impressed with ISU's insurance program and with its students."It [ISU] could send any student to another insurance program at another university and that program couldn't measure up."

 The start date of the Insurance and Risk Management Program at Indiana State is now taken as 1989 and in 2014 the program celebrated its 25th Anniversary at the Indiana Roof Ballroom in Indianapolis.